christianholman/hedera-hunt/README.md

 This app exposes your DragonGlass API Secret on the frontend, **do not** use in production!

 ## Tiny little introduction
 Have you ever found yourself in the situation where your hbar is running lower than you would like, and you just can’t seem to figure out where you’re spending all of it?
 Well, fret no more!
-In today’s blog post we’re going to be using the DragonGlass Hedera Data API to create a web app that will track outgoing transactions and finally give us some insight into where our precious hbar is being sent!
+This app uses the DragonGlass Hedera Data API to track outgoing transactions, finally giving us us some insight into where our precious hbar is being sent!

 ## Getting your DragonGlass API key
 To get the transaction data needed for application, we’re going to need to use an API that will let us query a hedera mirror-node.
 A mirror-node is a node on the hedera network that keeps a historical record of the ledger's state, but does not contribute to consensus.
 These mirror-nodes make it possible to query for historical data, which would be expensive to keep on the mainnet nodes.
 The hedera mirror-node API provider we’ll be using for this project is [DragonGlass](https://dragonglass.me).